artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 {{ spacer }} {{ spacer }}

-# Term Bitcoin City is used for marketing by the people that first wanted to press charges but then rather stole my idea
+# The very same people who first threatened to press charges are now using the term Bitcoin City for their own marketing

 {{ spacer }} {{ spacer }}